ChrisChroma/Skull-Kid-Says/README.md

 # Skull Kid Says

+A Legend of Zelda twist on Simon Says!

 1. When start button is clicked, begin game and round counter
 2. Randomly generate color to display, play sound
 3. Ensure color displays for a set amount of time, and disappears before it listens for a click